Text taken from Norway’s Ministry of Foreign Affairs and Institute of Public Health websites. Last updated 25/11/2020.

-From 22 August, Irish visitors arriving in Norway must quarantine for 10 days.
+From 22 August, Irish visitors arriving in Norway must quarantine for 10 days in a designated hotel at their own expense.
 Details may be found on the Norwegian Ministry of Foreign Affairs website.

 Information may also be found on the Norwegian Institute of Public Health website.